-The World Premiere of Congratulations will be held on Saturday October 20 at 9:15pm at the Austin Convention Center Screen 2; with Cardarelli, Levy and Dietzen in attendance.
-A follow up screening Thursday October 25 at 9:15pm at Texas Spirit Theater (located in the Bob Bullock History Museum).
+The World Premiere of Congratulations will be held at 9:15 p.m.
+Saturday, Oct.
+20, at the Austin Convention Center Screen 2 with Cardarelli, Levy and Dietzen in attendance.
+A follow-up screening will be held at 9:15 p.m.
+Thursday, Oct.
+25, at the Texas Spirit Theater (located in the Bob Bullock History Museum).

 Written by Lisa Mejia (firstname.lastname@example.org)